 Now go to the Fan tab and check “enable user defined software automatic fan control“.
 This will let you tweak the fan curve for various conditions.

 The graph here represents Temperature vs Fan speed.
-There will be a couple of points on the graph line where it shows the fan speed at particular temperatures.
+There will be a couple of points on the graph line that shows the fan speed at specific temperatures.
 You can shift those points to left-right or up-down to adjust fan speed according to the temperatures.
 You can also increase the points by clicking two times anywhere on the line.